By The Metric Maven

 This chart was only on screen for a few seconds, has two axes, uses ill-defined units, and is therefore typical of what I often see in the media.
 Telling the story is generally more important than conveying information.
 The measurement free-for-all that is the US, conspires to reduce our numeracy the same way that 130 named areas dilutes the meaning of 100 square meters.

-* A more in-depth discussion of this choice for area shape is found in The Dimensions of The Cosmos (pp 29-31).
+* A more in-depth discussion of this choice for area shape is found in my book The Dimensions of the Cosmos.